PREPARATION

 INDICATIONS

-Mouth (topical use): gingivitis, inflammation of the oral cavity (ulcers, abscesses), halitosis (bad breath)
+Mouth (topical use): Gingivitis, inflammation of the oral cavity (ulcer, abscess), halitosis (bad breath)

-External use: Nail, abscess, infected wound, hemorrhoid, mycosis, thrush, athlete's foot
+External uses: Nail, abscess, infected wound, hemorrhoid, mycosis, thrush, athlete's foot

 An antiseptic, antifungal and bactericidal plant, myrrh contains 20 to 40% resins and up to 17% volatile oils dissolved in its resins.
-It works primarily via the circulation, its volatile principles being rapidly absorbed by the body.
+It works mainly via circulation, its volatile principles being quickly absorbed into the body.

-Myrrh contains phenols and aldehydes that dry out and sanitize when used topically.
-It is a highly active plant, used internally in small, spaced doses and topically in slightly larger or more frequent doses for its antiseptic and healing properties.
+Myrrh contains phenols and aldehydes which cause drying and are sanitizing when used topically.
+It is a very active plant that is used internally in small, spaced doses and in slightly larger or frequent doses for topical use for its antiseptic and healing properties.

 FAVORABLE ASSOCIATIONS

-PULMONATHE infusion for upper respiratory tract infections.
-Drink 1 liter a day.
+PULMONATHE infusion in cases of upper respiratory tract infection.
+Drink 1 liter per day.

-PLANTAIN SYROP for sore throat, tonsillitis, laryngitis and coughs.
-Take ½ to 1 tsp.
-1 to 4 times a day, as needed.
+PLANTAIN SYRUP for sore throat, tonsillitis, laryngitis, cough.
+Take ½ to 1 tsp. teaspoon, 1 to 4 times a day, as needed.

-SINUSITHE capsules for sinusitis.
+SINUSITHE in capsules in cases of sinusitis.
 Take 1 to 3 capsules, 2 or 3 times a day.

-PURIFISANG infusion for fungal infections.
-Drink 1 liter a day.
+PURIFISANG infusion in cases of fungal infection.
+Drink 1 liter per day.

-BARDANE infusion or poultice for nails and infected wounds.
-Drink 1 liter a day.
+BARDANE as an infusion or poultice in cases of nails or infected wounds.
+Drink 1 liter per day.

-PLANTAIN ointment or infusion for hemorrhoids or infected wounds.
+PLANTAIN as an ointment or infusion in cases of hemorrhoid or infected wound.
 Apply ointment generously as needed.

 TRADITIONAL USES

-Long considered a sacred medicinal plant, myrrh symbolizes medicine and health, and was given as a gift to the Christ Child by one of the Magi.
-The Hebrews used it to anoint the tabernacle and, according to the Scriptures, the sacred oil that the women brought to Jesus' burial contained myrrh, aloe, cassia and cinnamon.
+Long considered a medicinal and sacred plant, myrrh symbolizes medicine and health and was given as a gift to the Child Jesus by one of the wise men.
+The Hebrews used it to anoint the tabernacle, and according to Scripture, the sacred oil that the women brought to Jesus' tomb contained myrrh, aloe, cassia, and cinnamon.

-In China, it was recognized as an antispasmodic and stomachic, while in Algeria it was used to cleanse wounds.
-Theophrastus and Pliny the Elder make extensive mention of myrrh's use as an antiseptic and antispasmodic plant.
+In China, it was recognized as an antispasmodic and stomachic, in Algeria it was used to clean wounds.
+Theophrastus and Pliny the Elder make extensive mention of the uses of myrrh as an antiseptic and antispasmodic plant.

-In traditional herbalism, myrrh is used for indigestion, ulcers, colds, coughs, bronchial congestion, arthritic pain, cancer, leprosy and syphilis.
+In traditional herbalism, myrrh is used in cases of indigestion, ulcers, colds, coughs, bronchial congestion, arthritic pain, cancer, leprosy, syphilis.
 Myrrh is also used as a stimulant, antispasmodic and to increase menstrual flow.
-Topically, it is used for hemorrhoids, bed sores, wounds, abrasions, boils, bad breath and loose teeth.
+In topical use, it is used in cases of hemorrhoids, bed sores, wounds, abrasions, boils, bad breath and loose teeth.

 CERTIFICATION